mr2726/EventLink/README.md

 ## Core Features

 *   **Event Creation:** Easily input event details like name, date, time, location, description, and images.
-*   **Customizable Invitations:** Tailor the look and feel of your event pages with color and font customization.
+*   **Customizable Invitations:** Tailor the look and feel of your event pages with color and font customization, including detailed RSVP button styling.
-*   **RSVP Functionality:** Allow guests to RSVP directly on the event page.
+*   **RSVP Functionality:** Allow guests to RSVP directly on the event page, providing their name, email, or phone number as configured by the event creator.
 *   **Shareable Links:** Generate unique links for each event to share with your guests.
+Event sharing can be a premium feature.
-*   **Event Statistics:** Track page views and RSVP responses for your events.
+*   **Event Statistics:** Track page views and detailed RSVP responses (including guest details) for your events.
 *   **AI-Powered Tag Suggestions:** Get relevant tag suggestions for your events to improve organization.
+*   **User Authentication:** A basic login/registration system (client-side for this prototype).
+*   **Premium Feature Simulation:** Event link sharing can be "unlocked" via a simulated Lemon Squeezy payment flow.

 ## Tech Stack